learn-co-curriculum/algorithmic-problem-solving/README.md

 Now that you have a map, convert it to code!

-At this point, the goal is to make it work, e.g. pass those test cases!
+At this point, the goal is to make it work: pass those test cases!
 If you’re having a hard time getting all of the test cases working, check that your pseudocode actually solves for all of those cases and then check that your code does what the pseudocode says it should.

 ### 5. Make It Clean and Readable